fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 Chapter 3.
-Predicting Categories with Logistic Regression {.title}
+Predicting Categories with Logistic Regression
 ---------------------------------------------------------

 The logistic regression algorithm is one of the most interpretable